tstroobosscher/EE459Spring2019/README.md

 to keep us from breaking the card.
 Decoupling capacitors: 0.1uF, and then current limiting resistors.
 Ask Weber for advice.

+I found a good website that explains FAT and SPI interfacing from the atmel to an SD card <a hrf="http://codeandlife.com/2012/04/02/simple-fat-and-sd-tutorial-part-1/">
+here </a>

 ### Serial Stream
 This will need to stream realtime data over a serial interface that we can use for both data projection (like on a screen or something) and debugging.